Puma VCT 13

 Venture capital schemes have been the subject of a Treasury consultation.
 The proposals could have an effect on the investment policy of this VCT in future.

-The initial charge is 1% when you invest through Wealth Club (normally 3%).
-This includes an additional new tax year discount of 1% until 31 May 2018.
+The initial charge is discounted to 2% when you invest through Wealth Club (normally 3%).
 The annual management fee is 2%, with an additional 0.35% each year in administration fees.
 The annual cap on running costs is 3.5%.
 The manager is entitled to receive deal completion and monitoring fees.
 In addition, the manager will receive 20% of any distributions over £1.05 as a performance fee.
-Please see the provider's documents, including the Key Information Document, for more details on the fees and charges.
+Please see the provider’s documents, including the Key Information Document, for more details on the fees and charges.

 The Puma 13 VCT is unlikely to deliver stellar returns – indeed, it’s not designed to.
 It is structured to enable the VCT to be wound up after eight to ten years, with the remaining funds returned to investors.
 The initial tax break forms the majority of the return, and the underlying investments are likely to be in property-owning businesses, to mitigate downside risk.
 The Puma team is very experienced in this style of VCT management.
 If you’re interested in a limited life VCT this is one to consider.